This posts describes a mental model I use for thinking about the different attributes of a software system, both its features and its qualities.

 The concept of "quality" is even more nebulous.
 It is not unusual for people to think of quality as a single attribute, a binary property determined by whether the software works or not.
 In practice, the quality of a software system is determined by many factors, and different stakeholders will have different perspectives on which factors are important.

-Personally, I have found it useful to think about software quality as a fairly narrowly-scoped subset of attributes that are primarily of concern to the developers and operators of the system, separate from the things the owner and users care about.
+Personally, I have found it useful to think about software quality as a fairly narrowly-scoped subset of attributes that are primarily of concern to the developers and operators of the system, separate from the things the users care about.
 These internal qualities are formed from the way the code is written and organized, the way data is structured and distributed, and how the system is deployed and operated in production.

 Supporting artifacts such as technical documentation and automated test scripts also contribute to the ease with which a software solution can be developed and operated over the long term.
-These materials contribute to the quality of the solution, even if they are not part of the software’s code and configuration.
+These materials contribute to the quality of the solution, even if they are not directly part of the software’s code and configuration.

 Quality attributes versus NFRs